 "On March 22,2018 at 5:33pm, I spoke to Vince Simansky by phone.
 I told him that I was about to send an email to him.
 I explained to him the reason I was contacting him.
 He told me that they wasn't aware of the county ordinance and that he wasn't one of them on the dunes.
 He wasn't with the group that day but he will let everyone know about the ordinance.
 He assured me that it want happen again.
 He was happy that I had contacted him to let him know about it."

 DBOBX members, please take some time and read the last paragraph above again.
 I have personally seen a Facebook post written by Vince Simansky, where he stated that my complaint had no merit whatsoever.
 Who do you trust/believe; Vince Simansky or Sergeant Terrance Sutton/Currituck Sheriff’s Office?
 Vince Simansky (according to his “autobiography”) has been visiting the OBX area since 1976.
 Vince Simansky has served as an OBX lifeguard.
 Vince Simansky has been an avid surfer in the waters of the OBX for years.
 Up until the time of the referenced phone call from Sergeant Sutton, are you telling me that Vince was completely clueless about the illegality of climbing and standing on the OBX dunes?
-I find that highly-highly-highly-highly unlikely.
+I find that highly-highly-highly-highly unlikely (and according to this link; very likely a down-right lie).
 I can even remember Manx Club online public discussions about this very subject (the illegality of climbing the OBX dunes) after the 2nd Manx on the Banx (2012).

 Ah, but let’s take this one step further; Sergeant Sutton clearly stated (once again, see above) that Vince told him that “he wasn’t one of them on the dunes/he wasn’t with the group that day.”
 I know Vince relatively well, and as DBOBX members, you may know Vince even better that I do (or at least the “Vince” that he wants to show you).
 Do any of you have even the slightest shadow of a doubt that this photo is the back of Vince Simansky?
 I initially blurred his head before posting it on this webpage; I also still have the original.